 Jay grew up with access to a machine shop, building model airplanes, go carts, and a boat he used to practice water skiing.
 During his summer breaks from college, he designed and built two autogyros with guidance from his father.
 The second was nearly all composite construction – quite an achievement for the 1960s.

 Jay's first job out of college in 1968 was to work for Bell Helicopters in the R&D department on the rotor of their second tiltrotor aircraft, the XV-15, the Model 300 proprotor blade, and the D 212 thin tip extended chord blade.

 In 1970, Jay founded Jay Carter Enterprises with his father and developed a steam powered automobile.
 It was the first car in the world to meet the original 1976 EPA emission level standards.
 As a result, Jay (at the age of 29) was called to testify before the U.S. Senate and the U.S. House of Representatives.

 In 1976, Mr. Carter founded Carter Wind Systems and spent the next seventeen years as President and Principal Designer.
 By 1983, the company had grown to over $7 million in sales with more than 100 employees.
-The company installed wind turbines throughout the United States, and from Great Britain to Hawaii to 300 miles north of the Arctic Circle.
+The company eventually installed wind turbines in India, France, the UK, the USA (including Hawaii), and 300 miles north of the Arctic Circle in Canada.